-To be perfectly frank, I don’t fulfill every one of the criteria above; I may be half a decade too young to truly appreciate Superfly, as a lot of the ’70s & ’80s stuff in there I don’t even recognise.
+To be perfectly frank, I may be half a decade too young to truly appreciate Superfly, as a lot of the ’70s & ’80s stuff in there I don’t even recognise.

 However, even I can appreciate the old (but still working) Amstrad and Amiga home computers, the board games, posters, donated VHS tapes from video clubs, figurines, vinyls, retro chairs -the ones whose seat was made of elastic bands of various colours- and tons of other stuff that decorate this café.
 Of all the places I’ve spotted, Superfly must have been the most difficult for me to take a picture of that would do it justice.
 Every little corner, every little shade of neon light, even the decoration in the restrooms, has its significance.
 My ultra-geeky friend has a field day whenever we visit this place.